Nikon D500 vs Panasonic G85

 Studio photographers will appreciate that the Nikon D500 (unlike the G85) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the G85 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G85 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G85 was succeeded by the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D500 and G85 can be found, respectively, in the Nikon D500 Manual (free pdf) or the online Panasonic G85 Manual.

 So how do things add up?
 Is the Nikon D500 better than the Panasonic G85 or vice versa?
 The listing below highlights the relative strengths of the two models.